michauhl/RBPBench/README.md

 The second test addresses **RBP motif co-occurrences** (i.e., between two different RBPs), using Fisher's exact test.
 For this a 2x2 contingency table is constructed between each input RBP pair, and the co-occurrence information can also be plotted as an interactive heat map (see [example with multiple RBPs](#search-with-multiple-rbps) below).

-In addition to the co-occurrence statistics, the HTML report also includes a heat map plot of the **correlations between RBPs** (Pearson correlation coefficients).
-For this genomic input regions are labelled 1 or 0 (RBP motif present or not), resulting in a vector of 1s and 0s for each RBP.
-Correlations are then calculated by comparing vectors for every pair of RBPs.
+Other informative statistics (examples [below](#search-with-multiple-rbps)) include an upset plot, showcasing which combinations of RBP motifs occur in the data, and their relative amounts.
+If a `--gtf` file is provided, regions appearing in the various combinations will also be colored by the genomic region annotations they overlap with.
+Moreover, motif distances between a specified RBP (defined via `--set-rbp-id`) and all other selected RBPs can be plotted.

 #### Additional search options